 You will present biweekly with tight timing, getting feedback by your peers and one instructor.
 Video recordings will be reviewed by a professional technical communication expert.
 He will provide two individual sessions with laser-focused feedback.
 Because no matter how accurate your algorithm predictions are, if you cannot convince the decision makers in a tight time window, it will not have mattered.
 This all goes into making a memorable Portfolio Project presentation that makes companies take note.

-Tuition: 7000 eur.
-A deposit of 1000 eur is required within 7 days of acceptance to secure your spot.
-There are no payment plans available at the moment.
+Tuition: 8000 eur.
+Full payment is required within 7 days of acceptance to secure your spot.
 We are looking for sponsors to support outstanding candidates and minorities though.

 Where: Berlin, Germany, one of the world’s great cities, the upcoming “startup capital of Europe” that’s also affordable and brimming with software and startup activities.